 We revise our plans weekly to help to meet the needs of each child.
 We want them to have an opportunity to pray for their day in a small group with a teacher who helps to keep them focused.
 The older students are discipled to live for Jesus and encouraged to consider how they can invest their lives for God’s Kingdom.

-The staff spend their after-school hours in the office – writing letters, processing finances, preparing newsletters, updating the school website – or in their classrooms preparing lessons, cleaning up from the day, organizing for the next day, assisting students who need special attention.
+The administrator who is also a teacher spends the after school hours working in the school office, handling phone calls and e-mails, updating the school website – while the other teacher work in their classrooms preparing lessons, cleaning up from the day, organizing for the next day, or assisting students who need special attention.

-Our staff is down to two full-time workers who meet with other missionaries for Bible study and prayer on Tuesday evenings.
-(2019)
+(2019) Our staff is down to two full-time workers who meet with other missionaries for Bible study and prayer on Tuesday evenings.
+Please pray with us for more workers.
+We have a list of adult learners desiring to improve their English, Spanish, reading, writing and mathematics skills.

 We hope this little glimpse of our days helps you to pray more effectively for our ministry.